CCCofficial/combinatorial_signaling_motif_libraries/README.md

 This is the repository for the MATLAB and Python codes for generating the results in the manuscript: Exploring the rules of chimeric antigen receptor phenotypic output using combinatorial signaling motif libraries and machine learning, K.G.
 Daniels, S. Wang, M.S.
 Simic, H.K.
 Bhargava, S. Capponi, Y. Tonai, W. Yu, S. Bianco, W.A.
-Lim, doi: https://doi.org/10.1101/2022.01.04.474985.
+Lim. https://www.science.org/doi/10.1126/science.abq0225

 1. **Data Preparation**